websavers/PleskSyncWHMCS/README.md

 -----

-Plesk Sync is an add-on module for WHMCS to import, control, create and synchronize client hosting accounts with your Parallel Plesk servers.
+Plesk Sync is an add-on module for WHMCS to import, control, create and synchronize client hosting accounts with your Plesk servers.

 Synchronize hosting account statuses between WHMCS & Plesk.
 Finds orphaned hosting accounts that are active in Plesk, but not in billing.
 Attempts to locates the real owner of the hosting account through domain/e-mail.
 Imports and creates new clients with invoiced hosting account, including password.